Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

   sendCoin(address,uint256): unknown
 ```

 So let us load our account with less gas so that the `sendCoin` can fail and an exception be thrown.
 With the basic initialization in place and following the documentation, when we call the `sendCoin` function, we encounter an exception.
 If we were to inspect the state of `eth.accounts[1]`(the receiver) it still wouldn't have any token and the entire supply would reside with `eth.accounts[0]`(the sender), which implies a proper rollback takes place.
-Please do not if you o ahead with this, the gas will end up being consumed.
+Please do note that if you go ahead with this, the gas will end up being consumed.

 So, having done this experiment, if we return to look at the code, I mentioned at the beginning of my post, the vulnerable function looks like this:
 ```javascript